HewlettPackard/foedus_code/foedus-core/README.markdown

 We use none of boost libraries.
 We might consider using some of the header-only boost libraries, but we will surely stay away from non-header-only ones (eg filesystem).

+One last optional package is tmpwatch to clean up /tmp where we output glog log files.

+    sudo yum install tmpwatch
+    sudo /usr/bin/tmpwatch -am 24 /tmp  # If you want, set this up as a cron job

 Licensing
 --------